The History of WBLN, Channel 15, Bloomington, IL

 This map shows the expected coverage area based on tower height/ERP (effective radiated power) for each station in central Illinois in 1953.
 It omits WDAN-TV because it was of no consequence for those in central Illinois.
 This includes the gigantic area of WCIA as compared to the other UHF stations.

-WBLN, Channel 15 “Suddenly It was There!”
+WBLN, Channel 15 “Suddenly It Was There!”

-The next day, the transmitter output was upped to give the station nearly an 18,000-watt ERP, its full licensed power output.
+The next day, the transmitter output was upped to give the station nearly an 18,000-watt ERP, its licensed power output.
 It was reported on the following Sunday in the Pantagraph that Jerrell Henry said the station was still “about a week” away from full-time broadcasts.
 The station was still experiencing problems with equipment.
-It's unknown what the problems were, but it was enough to delay the actual full-time broadcasting of WBLN for another couple of weeks.
+It's unknown what the problems were, but it was enough to delay the full-time broadcasting of WBLN for another couple of weeks.

-Most UHF antennas in Bloomington were probably pointing either toward Peoria for the signals of WEEK and WTVH while VHF antennas were probably pointing toward Champaign to receive WCIA.
-Without the ability to re-aim a UHF antenna to point toward Channel 15, it would be logical that the signal would be affected by multi-path interference giving a viewer a series of reflected ghosts and distorted images.
+Most UHF antennas in Bloomington were probably pointing toward Peoria for the signals of WEEK and WTVH, while VHF antennas were probably pointing toward Champaign to receive WCIA.
+Without the ability to re-aim a UHF antenna to point toward Channel 15, it would be logical that the signal would be affected by multi-path interference, giving a viewer a series of reflected ghosts and distorted images.
 It's unknown if the problems stated by the more vocal Bloomington viewers were legitimate observations or if the problems were because of the local antenna aiming issues.
 The perceived poor signal and bad reception of Channel 15 were other factors contributing to the poor public relations of WBLN within the community.

 1953 Bloomington Pantagraph ad for new TVs